Namtare/StuV-Chatbot-Development/milvus/README.md

 When the Milvus Docker container starts, it automatically:

 1. Starts the Milvus server
-2. Creates a collection with the predefined schema
+2. Creates a collection named `'test'` with the predefined schema
 3. Ingests a test entity with a predictable vector pattern
 4. Verifies the collection is ready